attilasomogyi/long-term-relationship-agreement/README.rst

 Both partners can work together to come up with a plan that addresses the issues in the relationship and then work on implementing it.

+   This means that in a long-term relationship, both partners can work together to come up with a plan that addresses the issues in the relationship and then work on implementing it.
+This can include identifying specific issues, discussing possible solutions, setting goals, and creating an action plan to achieve those goals.
+This approach can be helpful as it allows both partners to have a say in the process and feel heard and respected in the relationship.
+It can also help to prevent misunderstandings or hurt feelings by clearly defining what the issues are and what steps will be taken to address them.
+It also helps to build trust and understanding between the partners, and can foster a deeper level of intimacy and connection in the long-term.
+This kind of collaboration and cooperation can also create a sense of shared purpose and identity within the relationship and can help to foster a deeper level of respect and admiration for one another.
+This can help to improve the relationship and bring it to a more healthy and positive level.

 Taking a Break
 ~~~~~~~~~~~~~~